NadimGhaznavi/Db4E/pages/Schema.md

 updated_h         | INTEGER   | The hour the record was updated updated_mi        | INTEGER   | The minute the record was updated updated_s         | INTEGER   | The second the record was updated

-- Timestamps are in the form `YYYY-MM-DD HH:MM:SS`.

 ---